vivvienne/MuirDetHist/pages/vol1.md

+---
+layout: page
-# The theory of determinants in the historical order of development
+title: The theory of determinants in the historical order of development
+permalink: /vol1
+---

 ## title pages
 ### title page 1